UnblockMedium/unblockmedium.github.io/read.md

 - Malaysian transparency NGO <a href="http://sinarproject.org/en" target="_blank">Sinar Project</a> did numerous investigation on the blocking and throttling access.
 They posted their <a href="https://plus.google.com/+SinarProjectOrg/posts/ak6opfbDxwa" target="_blank">report</a> and even released a tool on their <a href="https://github.com/Sinar/censortests" target="_blank">GitHub repo</a>

-- MCMC denied the claim, <a href="https://www.digitalnewsasia.com/sites/default/files/files_upload/140116%20MCMC%20Statement.pdf" target="_blank">Press Release</a>
+- MCMC denied the claim that such restriction was put in place, here is the <a href="https://www.digitalnewsasia.com/sites/default/files/files_upload/140116%20MCMC%20Statement.pdf" target="_blank">Press Release</a>

 - Digital News Asia covered this on <a href="https://www.digitalnewsasia.com/insights/the-kangkung-block-denial-seems-to-be-the-best-defence" target="_blank">The kangkung block: Denial seems to be the best defence</a>

+- Online News Portals were getting <a href="https://en.wikipedia.org/wiki/Denial-of-service_attack" target="_blank">Distributed Denial of Service (DDoS) attacks</a> on their web site / server.
+Malaysiakini &amp; The Malaysian Insider reported DDoS'ed

 - - -

+### 2015

+- <a href="http://www.themalaymailonline.com/malaysia/article/mcmc-to-block-websites-promoting-spreading-info-on-bersih-4" target="_blank">MCMC to block websites promoting, spreading info on Bersih 4</a> just 2 days ahead of the highly-anticipated Bersih 4 rally in Malaysia and joined by Global Bersih movement worldwide

+- <a href="http://www.themalaymailonline.com/malaysia/article/mcmc-government-will-not-block-social-media-sites" target="_blank">MCMC: Government will not block social media sites</a> via The Malay Mail Online